GregUtas/robust-services-core/README.md

 static analysis tools.
 These tools detect violations of various C++ design guidelines, such as those found in Scott Meyers' _Effective C++_.
 They also analyze `#include` directives to determine which ones to add or delete.
-Their editor then allows you to easily and interactively fix (as of release v0.30.0) 100 of the 146 warning types.
+Their editor then allows you to easily and interactively fix many of the warnings that the tool generates.
 Even if you're not developing applications with RSC, you might find these tools useful.
 An overview of them is provided [here](docs/RSC-Cpp-Static-Analysis-Tools.md).